Senior Executive Assistant

-Senior Equine Care Officer
+Senior Equine Training Officer

-Senior Equine Care Officer
+Senior Equine Training Officer

 Philip is HAPPA’s Digital Administrator.
 He is responsible for the administration of HAPPA’s online presence.
 This includes the management of digital media, including website content, social media and online fundraising.
 Philip has previously worked for the BBC, Towneley Hall, Nelson and Colne College and Burnley College.
 The skills and experiences gained from these previous roles will help Philip to ensure great quality HAPPA online updates for everyone.

 Philip holds a BA Hons: Integrated Media and a Certificate in Teaching in the Lifelong Learning Sector.

 Philip is also a wood turner, tutor, product developer and prop maker in his spare time.

 “Working for HAPPA is brilliant!
 I can put my skills and experiences to use and see the positive impact of my work as it happens.”